When filing a trademark application in the United States, a “Filing Basis” must be selected. You can select from four possible options:

 If you are not using your trademark in the United States, we can still file your application on an “Intent to Use” basis.
 In this case, your application will be processed normally, but once it is accepted for registration (approximately 10 months after the filing date), you will be required to show proof that the trademark is being used.
 In order to do this, we will file a “Statement of Use,” in which we present the proof of use to the Trademark Office.
-This will be considered as a separate service and has a cost of US$ 290 per application, for the first class and US$ 240 for each additional class.
+This will be considered as a separate service.

 Note: If you are not able to provide the proof of use by the deadline, you can request an extension every six months (for up to 3 years from the acceptance notification).

 If your trademark is registered in another country, we can file your application on a “Foreign Registration” basis.
 In this case, no proof of use is required for the registration to be granted.

 For this kind of application, you will be required to send a scanned copy of the foreign Registration Certificate, along with a translation signed by the translator.